BoniatoRelleno/Ganimedes/README.md

 The internal name for custom dungeon interiors is just `Ganimedes`

-I will continue improving and updating it, so don't hesitate to report bugs or suggestions in my [Github](https://github.com/BoniatoRelleno/Ganimedes) or in the Ganimedes thread located in the "mod-releases" channel of the [Lethal Company Modding Discord](https://discord.gg/6ds27tH8).
+I will continue improving and updating it, so don't hesitate to report bugs or suggestions in my [Github](https://github.com/BoniatoRelleno/Ganimedes) or in the Ganimedes thread located in the "mod-releases" channel of [Lethal Company Modding Discord](https://discord.gg/lcmod) and [Unofficial Lethal Company Community Discord](https://discord.gg/lethal-company).
 All feedback is appreciated <3

 # New scrap
 9 new thematic scraps that only appear on the new moon!
 Maybe there is some surprise ;)